2 Summary of material accounting policy information

 • The Company has transferred its contractual rights to receive cash flows from the asset.

-ii) Financial Liabilities
+ii) Financial liabilities

-a) Initial Recognition and Measurement
+a) Initial recognition and measurement

 All financial liabilities are recognized at fair value and in case of loans, net of directly attributable cost.
 Fees of recurring nature are directly recognised in the Statement of Profit and Loss as finance cost.

-b) Subsequent Measurement
+b) Subsequent measurement

 Financial liabilities are carried at amortized cost using the effective interest method.
-Amortized cost is calculated by taking into account any discount or premium on acquisition and any material transaction that are any integral part of the EIR.
+Amortized cost is calculated by taking into account any discount or premium on acquisition and any material transaction that are any integral part of the effective interest rate.
 Trade and other payables maturing within one year from the balance sheet date are carried at transaction value and the carrying amounts approximate fair value due to the short maturity of these instruments.

-Financial liabilities carried at fair value through profit or loss are measured at fair value with all changes in fair value recognised in the Statement of Profit and Loss.
+Financial liabilities carried at fair value through profit or loss are measured at fair value with all changes in fair value recognised in the statement of profit and loss.

-c) De-Recognition
+c) De-recognition

 A financial liability is derecognized when the obligation under the liability is discharged or cancelled or expires.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de-recognition of the original liability and the recognition of a new liability.
 The difference in the respective carrying amounts is recognized in the statement of profit or loss.

-2.18 Offsetting of Financial Instruments
+2.18 Offsetting of financial instruments

 Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
 The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the group or the counterparty.

 The Company measures financial instruments, such as, derivatives at fair value at each balance sheet date.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either:
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction

 • In the principal market for the asset or liability, or